hapijs/hapi/docs/Reference.md

     - `text` - the text content.
     - `type` - the 'Content-Type' HTTP header value.
 Defaults to `'text/html'`.
     - `encoding` - the 'Content-Type' HTTP header encoding property.
 Defaults to `'utf-8'`.
+- `source` - the response text string value.
+Can be modified until `'onPreResponse'` is called.

 Generated with: